zoxpx/pxdocs/content/concepts/internal-kvdb.md

 The metadata drive needs to be at least 64Gi in size
 {{</info>}}

-This is the recommended method as the disk IO for internal kvdb is not shared with PX volume IO.
+This is the recommended method as the disk IO for internal kvdb is not shared with Portworx volume IO.

 ### Auto (Not recommended)